ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 ------------------------------------
 The SRW Application currently supports raw initial and lateral boundary conditions from numerous models (i.e., FV3GFS, NAM, RAP, HRRR).
 The data can be provided in three formats: :term:`NEMSIO`, netCDF, or :term:`GRIB2`.
 The SRW Application currently only supports the use of NEMSIO and netCDF input files from the GFS.

-The data required to run the "out-of'the-box" SRW case described in :numref:`Chapter %s <Quickstart>` is already preinstalled on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
+The data required to run the "out-of'the-box" SRW case described in :numref:`Chapter %s <QuickstartC>` is already preinstalled on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
 Users on other systems can find the required IC/LBC data in the `FTP data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/simple_test_case/gst_model_data.tar.gz>`__ or on `AWS cloud storage <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/ic/gst_model_data.tar.gz>`_.

 To add this data to your system, run the following commands from the ``ufs-srweather-app`` directory: